 An excellent internal note isn’t too different than an excellent reply to a customer.
 Both should be clear, concise, accurate, and focused on the reader’s needs.
 An effective internal note should do some or all of these things:

-- Reduce time to get up to speed — Conversations can get long and complex.
+Reduce time to get up to speed — Conversations can get long and complex.
 Don’t make your colleagues read through a 20-message thread; summarize the important information in your note.
+Tools like Help Scout’s AI summarize feature make this process easier by enabling you to create a bulleted summary of any conversation with just a click of a button.

 Signs of an unhelpful note